IBM/monitoring_ui/README.md

 3. Input connection information such as service credentials, endpoint, etc into configuration form
 4. Submitting form sends a request to pull a json file containing the connection profile.
 The information from this profile is used to create a "monitoring" client with administrative privileges
 5. If form data is valid, user should be able to execute Chaincode operations, view individual blocks and their data, and request state of registered Assets -->
-1. User submits CRUD request through monitoring_ui **OR** IoT Device scans Asset (barcode, NFC) and publishes "update" message to Watson IoT Platform

-2. Node Express backend receives request from user or from Watson IoT platform via MQTT subscriber

-2. Request is formatted into a jsonrpc object like so.
+1. A request is submitted to Create, Read, Update, or Delete an asset from a blockchain ledger.
+This request may either be submitted manually by a user via the monitoring UI browser, or from a IoT device (NFC/barcode scanner, etc) publishing a MQTT message to the Watson IoT Platform

+2. Node Express backend formats CRUD request into a [jsonrpc](http://www.jsonrpc.org/specification#examples) object like below, and submits it to a Hyperledger peer as a transaction proposal
 ```
 {
     jsonrpc: '2.0',